Search

 Water and sewer charges are based on water usage.
 If you believe your bill is lower than it should be, contact City Hall at 515-382-5466.
 If you believe your bill is higher than it should be, check the following and then contact City Hall.

 Do you have a leaky valve on a toilet?
 The majority of high consumption issues are caused by leaks in a toilet.
-You can simply place 2-3 drops of blue or green food coloring in the upper tank of your toilet.
+You can place 2-3 drops of blue or green food coloring in the upper tank of your toilet.
 Wait 2-3 hours and see if the color shows up in the bowl.
 If it does, you have a leaking valve that should be replaced.
 Also, sometimes the handle sticks and keeps the flapper open.
 This can use a lot of water very quickly.

 Do you have faucets that drip?
 Even a slow drip can waste 450 gallons of water in a month.